wujiashu0421/SPART/docs/source/DH.rst

 The data structure has 3 fields:
 	* data.n -- Number of links.
 	* data.man(i) -- Describes the ith link/joint.
 		* data.man(i).type -- Type of joint.
-0 for a revolute joint, 1 for a prismatic joint.
+0 for fixed, 1 for a revolute joint, 2 for a prismatic joint.
 		* data.man(i).DH -- Denavit--Hartenberg parameters.
 Definitions are included below.
 		* data.man(i).b -- Vector from the Center-of-Mass of the link to the next joint in the local frame.
 		* data.man(i).mass -- Mass of the link.